TickX/backend-challenge/README.md

 This template comes preconfigured with a `docker-compose` file that spins up a PHP development instance and MySQL DB.
 You can use these to run, test, and reset your application with ease.

-For example, if you don't have PHP installed locally, you can run your scrape command inside the docker container.
+For example, if you don't have PHP installed locally, you can run your command inside the docker container.
 Or if you would like to restart with a fresh DB, you can just `down` then `up` your containers again.

 ##### Tips